Government Transportation Revenues and Expenditures:

 Government transportation revenues come from several sources, including user fees, transportation related taxes, and general revenues.
 This revenue funds government transportation expenditures on critical activities, like building highways, operating the Nation’s air traffic control system, and maintaining transit facilities.

-• Federal transportation revenues accounted for about one-quarter ($95.3 billion) of total transportation revenues collected in 2020.
-State and local government transportation revenues accounted for the remainder ($272.2 billion).
+• Federal transportation revenues accounted for just under half ($251.0 billion) of total transportation revenues collected in 2022.
+State and local government transportation revenues, including Amtrak, accounted for the remainder ($304.2 billion).

 Total Government Transportation Revenues